shalininegi/quindar-platform/intro.md

-#Using grut and napa In Your WebApp
+#Using grunt and napa In Your WebApp

 This is a template for structuring grunt and napa integration to your apps, such as quindar-platform.
 For an example of the template in action, see teh grunt+napa branch in quindar-angular and read the "intro.md" file.